vincent-thomas/lio/README.md

 # `lio`

-A fast low-level, non-blocking using readieness/completion os APIs depending on platform.
+A low-level, fast, non-blocking using readieness/completion I/O depending on platform.

 # LICENSE

-The project is licensed under the [MIT License](https://opensource.org/license/mit).mittest
+The project is licensed under the [MIT License](https://opensource.org/license/mit).